dubiacc/website/articles/en/nfp/index.md

 Fr.
 Halligan is simply wrong here, as his teaching directly contradicts the answer given by the Sacred Penintentiary in 1853:

-> [Q.]: Certain married couples, relying on the opinion of learned physicians, are
+> Q: Certain married couples, relying on the opinion of learned physicians, are
 > convinced that there are several days each month in which conception cannot occur.
 >  Are those who do not use the marriage right except on such days to be disturbed,
 > especially if they have legitimate reasons for abstaining from the conjugal act?”
 >
-> [A.]: Those spoken of in the request are not to be disturbed,
+> A: Those spoken of in the request are not to be disturbed,
 > **providing that they do nothing to impede conception**.
 >
 > -- [Sacred Apostolic Penitentiary, 1853](https://archive.is/6sktD#selection-607.0-612.0)